Flutter Onboarding Screen

 WITH LESS THAN 100 LINES OF CODE

-Hello to coders, flutter developers and programmers bravo Welcome to the first episode of "THE FLUTTER SERIES" so sit back and relax because this promises to be entertaining
+Hello to coders, flutter developers and programmers Welcome to the first episode of "THE FLUTTER SERIES" so sit back and relax because

 Since this is our first episode, how about we make onboarding screen in less than 100 lines of code using flutter, Yes! i said it, it is going to take less than 100 lines of code, Dont believe me then let us get into it.